Romance & Reality

 A personal blog where romance, reads and reflections intertwine.

-Is Motherhood Meant for Me? | Part 2: When the Village Fades
+Should I Have Kids? | Part 2: When the Village Fades

 visual source